ON Semiconductor (ON) Q3 2017 Results - Earnings Call Transcript

 Vivek Arya - Bank of America Merrill Lynch

 Thanks for taking my question, and congratulations on the good results and execution.
 One more on the capital returns program, since you did tantalize us with that remark in your prepared comments.
 Keith, are you more – are you favoring more a buyback program or an initiation of dividend?
-Because when I look at the free cash flow yield that's 7% to 8% on the stock right now, so quite attractive.
+Because when I look at the free cash flow yield, it was 7% to 8% on the stock right now, so quite attractive.
 The other option, of course, is to consider additional M&A and maybe expand gross margins beyond the 40% target.
 So, without any quantification, if you could give us some additional color on which way you're leaning, that would be very helpful.

 Keith D. Jackson - ON Semiconductor Corp.